Buuchia/CCS_blog/posts/first-blog-post.md

 As defined during lecture, Effective Complexity is the balance between non-randomness (cohenrence) and non-redundancy (spiciness).

-This relationship suggests a structure where elements can be organized into a structure which they aren't completely monotonous and completly chaotic.
+This relationship suggests a structure where elements can be organized into a way that they aren't completely monotonous and completly chaotic.
 Monotomy is boring and repetitive, while chaos is too difficult to comprehend.

 Therefore, effective complexity offers a structure where things can have similarities but also variations between each other, so non-randomness and a little bit of randomness make things juicier.